 The lift is then supported with deep stitches, Dr De Silva uses long-lasting stitches that help the face during healing for several months.
-Below and inferior to the ear is a sheet of muscle termed the platysma, Dr De Silva creates a flap from this muscle and lifts the soft tissue to enhance the youthful angle of the neck at the same time as the facelift surgery.
+Below and inferior to the ear is a sheet of muscle termed the platysma, Dr De Silva creates a flap from this muscle and lifts the soft tissue to enhance the youthful angle of the neck at the same time as surgery.

 In some cases, Dr De Silva uses 3D telescope to enable a more profound lift while preserving the natural anatomy and preserving essential anatomy in the face.